Do you need to eat fruits and vegetables?

 International Journal of Food Sciences and Nutrition 2012: Effect of broccoli sprouts on insulin resistance in type 2 diabetic patients: a randomized double-blind clinical trial [moderate evidence] ↩

-European Journal of Clinical Nutrition 2017: Fruit and vegetable intake and risk of incident of type 2 diabetes: results from the consortium on health and ageing network of cohorts in Europe and the United States (CHANCES) [weak statistical correlation; likely random and false] ↩
+European Journal of Clinical Nutrition 2017: Fruit and vegetable intake and risk of incident of type 2 diabetes: results from the consortium on health and ageing network of cohorts in Europe and the United States (CHANCES) [weak statistical correlation; very weak evidence] ↩

 Cardiovascular Diabetology 2014: A randomised controlled trial of increasing fruit and vegetable intake and how this influences the carotenoid concentration and activities of PON-1 and LCAT in HDL from subjects with type 2 diabetes [moderate evidence]